 Note.
-Taxpayers that check box (1)(a) of line 5c may aggregate 60% transactions, 80% transactions, and 100% transactions on the same Form 8873 only if they are applying the same method (for example, 15% of FTI, 1.2% of FTGR, 30% of FSLI) to all transactions reported on the form and the transactions (other than foreign sale and leasing income transactions) are included in the same product or product line.
+Taxpayers that check box (1)(a) of line 5c may aggregate transactions on the same Form 8873 only if they are applying the same method (for example, 15% of FTI, 1.2% of FTGR, 30% of FSLI) to all transactions reported on the form and the transactions (other than foreign sale and leasing income transactions) are included in the same product or product line.